jamiemoore/tools/README.md

   make smoke
   ```

-- Running local ci pipeline (does not perform a release)
+- Running local ci pipeline (does not push the docker image)

   ```
   make ci